kulbirsaini/docvc/source/index.rst

 Preparing System for Setup
 ==========================

-Before you can install Videocache on your server, you need to install and setup the required software mentioned in :ref:`software-dependencies`.
+Before you can install VideoCache on your server, you need to install and setup the required software mentioned in :ref:`software-dependencies`.